dazzlerabhi30800/carbonCrunch-frontend-challenge/README.md

 # External assest used

+1. All data for components like slider, hug & features comes from `src/data/data.jsx`.
-1. for icons I've used Font Awesome Cdn.
+2. for icons I've used Font Awesome Cdn.
-2. in the hero section slider I've downloaded images from unsplash.com, they're in public folder namely - slider-2.jpg, slider-3.jpg & slider-4.jpg.
+3. in the hero section slider I've downloaded images from unsplash.com, they're in public folder namely - slider-2.jpg, slider-3.jpg & slider-4.jpg.
+4. For the slider I didn't use any library it's just the some useState, setTimeout, setInterval & keyframes for animation.
+You can find the code in HeroSection.